mchalapuk/hyper-text-slider/README.md

       rel=stylesheet type=text/css>
 ```

-Slider is controlled by class names set on slider element and its children.
+In page's `<body>` slider is controlled by class names set on slider element
-JavaScript interface is also available, but rarely needed.
-As CSS code for
-slides' content is not relevant in this example, it will not be included.
+and its children (slides).

 ```html
 <div class="hermes-layout--slider